A Man finds himself in a locked room, trying to discover the right numbers in a combination lock. The clock is ticking as the music winds down.

 I don't mean look down on them.
 Height doesn't make you better than anyone.

-Imagine the indifference of a conscious tornado or hurricane.
+Imagine the indifference of a conscious tornado or hurricane, merely a few hundred feet high.

 Scale that up by the square to include imaginary demigods.